 It can be disturbing to open your Facebook or Instagram and see all your friends traveling, buying houses, and experiencing new things when you’re saving every cent to pay off loans.

 Your friends who are in debt know first-hand that making impulse purchases and going on vacations that they can’t afford will only offer a temporary sense of happiness that will soon fade away when the bills start to pile up.
-But shouldn’t they have a life at all?
+But should they have no life at all?
 Should they stop living just because they’re in debt?
 My answer: No.

-What they need are some good laughs with friends and the feeling of being appreciated and supported.
+What people in debt need are some good laughs with friends and the feeling of being appreciated and supported.
 Let them know that they aren’t alone on their journey.

 You can be a better friend to someone who’s in debt by:

-- Offering solid support and trying to be sensitive to what she is going through so that you can react better in certain situations.
+- Offering solid support and trying to be sensitive to what she’s going through so that you can react better in certain situations.

 - Inviting him over for a meal or potluck instead of inviting him out to dinner each week.

 - Not putting pressure on her to make big purchases just to fit in.

 - Not lending money to him (he needs your support, not your charity).